jrroosevelt/VS2PCG/Card clarifications M-Z.md

 # [Talos (MC)](http://vs.tcgbrowser.com/images/cards/big/MCU6-007.jpg)
 *Set: Space & Time*

 The Photographic Universe includes all cards with photographic artwork.
+Currently this includes four teams: MCU Heroes, MCU Villains, Scoobies, Forces of Darkness.
+But I want to believe there will be more out there soon!

 ^(Source: Rule insert)

+Editor's note: See

 # [Taskmaster](http://vs.tcgbrowser.com/images/cards/big/LEG-051.jpg)